Dennis Bergkamp: Coaching career

 Upon retiring, Bergkamp insisted he would not move into coaching.
 He turned down an offer to scout for Arsenal and instead concentrated on travelling and spending time with his family.
 However, in April 2008, he began a fast-track coaching diploma for former Dutch international footballers and undertook a trainee role at Ajax.
 Having completed the Coach Betaald Voetbal course by the Royal Dutch Football Association (KNVB), Bergkamp was appointed assistant to Johan Neeskens for the newly formed Netherlands B team on 26 October 2008.
 For the 2008–09 season, Bergkamp returned to Ajax in a formal coaching position with responsibility for the D2 (U12) youth team.
 Following the promotion of Frank de Boer as manager of Ajax in December 2010, Bergkamp was appointed assistant manager to Fred Grim, dealing with Ajax' flagship A1 (U19) youth team.

 In August 2011, Bergkamp was named De Boer's assistant at Ajax.
 However, after the arrival of Peter Bosz as the new head coach at Ajax, Bergkamp's role at Ajax slightly changed.
 He no longer sat on the bench during first-team matches, but instead focused more on field training and on helping youth players reach the first team.
 He and fellow assistant Hennie Spijkerman were sacked from their roles in December 2017.

 Personal life

 Bergkamp has been married to Henrita Ruizendaal since 16 June 1993.
-The couple have four children: Estelle Deborah, Mitchel Bergkamp, Yasmin Naomi and Saffron Rita.
-His son Mitchel currently plays for Bromley, as of January 2023.
-His daughter Estelle is the partner of Manchester United midfielder Donny van de Beek, the couple's first daughter having been born on 9 April 2022.
+The couple have four children.
+His son Mitchel is a footballer.
+His daughter is the partner of Girona FC midfielder Donny van de Beek, the couple's first daughter having been born on 9 April 2022.

-His nephew, Roland Bergkamp is also a former professional footballer.
+His nephew, Roland Bergkamp, was a professional footballer.

-He speaks fluent Dutch (his mother tongue), English and Italian.
+In addition to his native Dutch, Bergkamp speaks fluent English and Italian.